TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlashMessages/Index.rst

 ~~~~~~~~~~~~~~~~

 An action of type :js:`ImmediateAction` (:js:`TYPO3/CMS/Backend/ActionButton/ImmediateAction`) is executed directly on
 click and closes the notification.
-This action type is suitable for e.g. linking to a backend module.
+This action type is suitable for for example linking to a backend module.

 The class accepts a callback method executing very simple logic.